0

 1 can diced tomatoes or 1 1/2 cups of fresh diced tomatoes

-1 jar Elli & Manos Greek Flavor Bursts - Tomato and Sweet Red Wine
+1 jar Elli & Manos Tomato & Thyme sauce

 1 cup Agrozimi Egg & Milk Orzo

-Add the onions and sauté for 2-3 minutes until translucent, then add the garlic and sauté for a minute.
-Add the meat to the pot, salt and pepper to taste, and stir well.
-Add the diced tomatoes and the Elli & Manos jar to the mix.
-Bring to a boil and then lower to medium-low and let it simmer.
-Depending on the meat, you may need to add half to a cup of warm water for the sauce to be nice and thick but not get dry while cooking.
+Add the onions to the oil and sauté for 2-3" until translucent, then add the garlic and sauté for a minute.
+Add the meat back to the pot, season & stir well.
+Add the tomatoes and Elli & Manos sauce, bring to a boil and then drop to a simmer for about an hour.
+Depending on the meat, you may need to add 1/2c of the warm water - you want a thick sauce but don’t let it dry out.
 Once the meat is cooked and tender, turn off the heat.

 Bake for 25-30 minutes, sprinkle with the cheese, and continue baking for another 10-15 minutes, until the pasta is cooked.
 Remove from the oven and enjoy!